Trumai language: Morphology

 As a whole, particles in Trumai are defined as a verb modifier that is not an adverb or auxiliary instead of being placed in a class of its own.
 There are four classes of particles in Trumai: Intensity, Negation, Causative, and Intensity.
 These modifiers fall under the 'particle' label because of their characteristics which differentiate them from auxiliaries.
 For example, while auxiliaries can only modify verbs, Intensity and Negation particles can also modify adverbs and quantifiers.

-The use of auxiliaries in Trumai is also very fascinating.
-In the language, they are defined as verb modifiers "associated with the domain of aspect, mood, and spatial orientation (this last domain is subdivided into body posture of the entity performing the event and directionality of the event being performed)".
+In the language, auxiliaries are defined as verb modifiers "associated with the domain of aspect, mood, and spatial orientation (this last domain is subdivided into body posture of the entity performing the event and directionality of the event being performed)".
 Here are some examples of each of these auxiliaries used in sentences: